lexo-ch/LinkChecker-Broken-Link-Finder-Email-Monitoring-Bash-Script/README.md

 ## 🏆 Acknowledgments

 - Built on top of [LinkChecker](https://linkchecker.github.io/linkchecker/) by Bastian Kleineidam
+- YouTube validation using YouTube oEmbed API
 - Inspired by the need for professional website monitoring tools
 - Designed for system administrators and web developers

+## 🤝 Contributing

+Feel free to submit issues, feature requests, or pull requests.
+All contributions are welcome!

+## 📞 Support

+For questions or support, please open an issue on GitHub or contact the maintainer.